avinashkanaujiya/blog/content/articles/dashlane-bitwarden.md

 ---
-title: dashlane to bitwarden, why password managers are important and when
+title: Dashlane to Bitwarden, why password managers are important and when
 publish: true
 ---
 A while ago I wrote about moving away from google passwords to dashlane, this time it is about moving away from dashlane to [bitwarden](https://bitwarden.com/), and hopefully for good this time around.